 Panelist: Tom Harris, Partner, Chair, Mergers and Acquisitions Practice Group, Haynes and Boone

 Panelist: Tiffany Kosch, Managing Director, CenterGate Capital

-As corporate dealmakers feel pressure to streamline businesses, divestitures become a normal course of portfolio management.
-How do dealmakers manage the process of identifying noncore assets and bringing them to market?
-What roadblocks are often faced in the process and what challenges face corporates looking to sell assets?
+As companies recover and rebound from Covid-19, how do dealmakers manage the process of identifying noncore assets and bringing them to market?
+What roadblocks are faced in the process of acquiring such assets, and what challenges face corporates looking to sell?
+How are corporations looking at noncore assets as capital becomes tougher to come by?
 On the other side of the table, what opportunities do divestitures give private equity firms and other bidders?

 Panelist: Ross Gatlin, CEO and Managing Partner, Prophet Equity

 Eco-friendly, socially conscious and pro-governance investments have been hailed recently with a surge in focus on ESG initiatives.
-But sustainability and profitability don’t always go hand-in-hand.
+But sustainability and profitability don’t always go hand in hand.
 How can dealmakers balance sustainable investments with profits and long-term growth?
+How do companies plan for future growth but also stay prepared for shorter-term issues?
 What are the biggest challenges facing companies making a pivot to more sustainable practices, be it in manufacturing, operations or dealmaking?